francesco265/RtcPwalker/README.md

 ## How to use

 1. Patch the **TWL_FIRM** using [TWPatch](https://www.gamebrew.org/wiki/TWPatch_3DS), make sure that **RTCom** is enabled before patching.
 You can use this [guide](https://wiki.ds-homebrew.com/twilightmenu/playing-in-widescreen) as a reference on how to patch the firmware and how to load it when using **TWiLight Menu++**.
+    - **NOTE:** If you decide to patch the TWL_FIRM enabling **only** RTCom you can just leave the patched `TwlBg.cxi` in the `sd:/luma/sysmodules/`, in this way every time you boot a DS game, the patched TWL_FIRM will be loaded.
+Just remember to enable `external FIRMs and modules` in the Luma3DS configuration.
 2. The game patch is implemented as an Action Replay code: just add the Action Replay code relative to your game version to your **usrcheat.dat** file or directly use the **usrcheat.dat** provided (place it in `_nds/TWiLightMenu/extras/`).
 All files can be found in the [**releases**](https://github.com/francesco265/RtcPwalker/releases/latest) GitHub section.
 3. Enable the patch in the cheat menu of **TWiLight Menu++**.